wwt9829/csc840-securityfirst/README.md

 ### Exploitation
 #### Horizontal PrivEsc via Unquoted Service Path
-1. Log on to the standard user.
+1. Log on to the second user created in Configuration step 1.
 2. Create a simple TCP reverse shell with `msfvenom` on the Linux Exercises box:
       * In the example above, this would be `Automated.exe`.
-      * There is a preconfigured binary with IP address 192.168.0.2 and name `Automated.exe` in the Windows PrivEsc archive in the repo.
+      * There is a preconfigured binary with the IP address of the Linux Exercises box and name `Automated.exe` in the Windows PrivEsc archive in the repo.
           * Password: `infected`

 ```